drycode/MoodTracker-API/README.md

-# NeuroFlow Assessment Project
+# Mood Tracker API

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
-> This repository features my solution to the NeuroFlow Assessment
+> A REST API which allows users track their mood.

-## Project Requirements
+## Features

-1. Create a web REST application with a '/mood' endpoint, which when POSTed to persists the submitted mood value.
-2. Add a GET method to the '/mood' endpoint which returns all submitted mood values
-3. Add the ability for users to login.
-The GET method for the '/mood' endpoint should now only return values submitted by the logged-in user.
-4. Add to the body of the response for the ‘/mood’ endpoint the length of their current "streak".
-A user is on a “streak” if that user has submitted at least 1 mood rating for each consecutive day of that streak.
+1. Allows users to Login to their account, and privately submit their current mood to a persistent database.
+Users can view their mood entries over time.
+2. Users who submit at least 1 mood rating daily will maintain a "streak" (a measure of consecutive days in which they submitted to the app).
-5. Calculate the user's streak's percentile compared to other users, and if the percentile is >= 50%, return that percentile
+3. The user's streak percentile compared to other users will be tracked, and if a user is in the 50% percentile, it will be retrievable
-6. Containerize your application
+4. The development server for the application is containerized using Docker

 ## Running Development Server